kevinolega/callcentertrainingtips/_posts/2019-08-07-interview-notes.md

 ## What details?

-I get asked as a follow up.
+I get asked as a follow-up.

 I casually respond.